madebykind/madebykind-v3/content/work/backlit.md

   essential framework for the public, local people, communities, students and creatives at all stages of life to develop.
 key_stat: null
-description: Find out how Kind have helped Backlit Gallery
 external_link: https://backlit.org.uk/
 summary:
 topics: